Policies, training and advice

 To this end, we publish model policies for Safeguarding adults and children which your Buddhist organisation is welcome to use as the basis of its own policies.

-While Safeguarding policies need to cover certain content they can vary in style and tone according to the culture of your Buddhist tradition.
+Safeguarding policies need to cover certain content but they can vary in style and tone according to the culture and language of your tradition.
 These models demonstrate one possible approach and trustees should make sure that any policies they adopt are correct and would meet the standards of the body which regulates their charity.

-External advice, training and guidance on Safeguarding is available from two bodies specialising in Safeguarding for UK faith groups:
+External advice and training on Safeguarding is available from a number of bodies but these two specialise in Safeguarding for UK faith groups:

 Thirtyone:eight Helpine 0303 003 1111